dudeo4106/computer-science-knowledge/network/1_tcp_ip_protocol_suite/README_JA.md

-# 🔑 TCP / IP Protocol suite
+# 🔑 TCP / IP Protocol Suite

 > It was 4 layers, it has been updated to 5 layers